Continual Learning for Blind Image Quality Assessment: A Continual Learning Method for BIQA

-Our BIQA model consists of a backbone network, $f_\phi(\cdot)$ parameterized by $\phi$, to produce a fixed-length feature vector irrespective of input resolution, and an output head, $h_{\psi_t}(\cdot)$ parameterized by $\psi_{t}$, to compute quality estimates for the $t$-th task.
+Our BIQA model consists of a backbone network, $f_\phi: \mathbb{R}^N \mapsto \mathbb{R}^L$, that takes the $N$-dimensional raw image as input and produces an $L$-dimensional feature vector.
+We append a prediction head, $h_{\psi_t}(\cdot)$ parameterized by $\psi_{t}$, to compute quality estimates for the $t$-th task.
 Under the Thurstone's Case V model, we are able to estimate the probability that $x$ is of higher quality than $y$ by

-where the variance of quality predictions is fixed to one \cite{thurstone1927law}.
-The full set of parameters (over a list of $T$ tasks), $\{\phi,\psi_1,\psi_2,\ldots, \psi_T\}$, constitute the parameter vector $w$ to be optimized.
+where $\Phi(\cdot)$ is the standard Normal cumulative distribution function, and the variance of quality predictions is fixed to one \cite{thurstone1927law}.
+The full set of parameters, $\{\phi,\psi_1,\psi_2,\ldots, \psi_T\}$, constitute the parameter vector $w$ to be optimized.

-For the current $t$-th task, we measure the statistical distance between the ground-truth and predicted probabilities using the fidelity loss~\cite{tsai2007frank}, whose advantages over the cross entropy loss have been demonstrated in several BIQA studies~\cite{zhang2020learning, zhang2020uncertainty}:
+For the current $t$-th task, we measure the statistical distance between the ground-truth and predicted probabilities using the fidelity loss~\cite{tsai2007frank}, whose advantages over the cross-entropy loss have been demonstrated in several BIQA studies~\cite{zhang2020learning, zhang2021uncertainty}: